SashaPass/Sasha.Pass/README.md

 <a href="https://app.wiseher.com/listing/sasha-pass.html"><img height='200' width='200' src='https://app.wiseher.com/custom/domain_1/content_files/badge.png' alt='wiseher'></a>

-Before IBM I was in the healthcare industry working directly with patients, insurance companies, and interested parties to improve patient care.
+I have also worked in the healthcare industry working directly with patients, insurance companies, and interested parties to improve patient care.

 |  I serve my local community as the chair of The Columbia Vision Commission, chair of The Mayor's Council on Physical Fitness and Health, and as an EMS Responder with Boone County Fire Protection District.|